Are Composite Doors Warmer than Timber? The Thermal Battle Explained

 5. Lifetime Value: The 10-Year Cost

-While timber might sometimes appear cheaper upfront (depending on the wood), the lifetime cost tells a different story.
+While timber might sometimes appear cheaper upfront, the lifetime cost tells a different story.
+Use our calculator below to check the real cost.

 6. Which to Choose?